NSR9/Extensive-Vision-AI/Assignment_12/Vision Transformers/ReadME.md

 # Code Block Explanation:

+Describe using text and your drawn images, the classes in this [FILE](https://github.com/jeonsworld/ViT-pytorch/blob/main/models/modeling.py) (Links to an external site.):
+- Block
+- Embeddings
+- MLP
+- Attention
+- Encoder

 ## Block:

 The block is bacically that part of the code which combines both the results of attention and MLP forming a skip kind of connection.